zkLinkProtocol/zklink-intent-url/docs/develop.md

   }
 }
 ```
+`networks`: `networks` is an array that represents the networks on which the magicLink can initiate transactions.
+If the length is greater than 1, it means that the magicLink can initiate transactions on multiple chains.

-For [`ActionMetadata`](../src/common/dto/action-metadata.dto.ts#137), it must be noticeable that the `intent` field describes the parameters that the intent creator or user can set in magicLink, which will be displayed on the frontend.
+`intent`: it must be noticeable that the `intent` field describes the parameters that the **intent creator** or **user** can set in magicLink, which will be displayed on the frontend.

 The filed `components` is an array of objects that describe the parameters that the user can set.
 There are some fields to pay attention to：